 Why would someone "fake" crystal skulls?
 In the 19th century, the "age of the museum," these types of artifacts were in high demand and could bring a lot of money.
 Because the origins of each skull can't be perfectly established, some still prefer to believe that they are ancient.
 Skulls figure prominently in Mexican and Central American culture, so it's possible that some crystal skulls truly are ancient artifacts.
 But the most well-known, perfectly smooth and detailed skulls must have been carved using modern techniques.
 Regardless of their origins, these skulls remain fascinating, even beautiful, works of art.

-For lots more information on crystal skulls and related topics, check out the links on the next page.
+For lots more information on crystal skulls and related topics, check out the links below.